Evertras/live-leaderboards/docs/tech-choices.md

 It also has good integrations with Lambdas, which we'll make use of elsewhere.
 These integrations are also low price or free, which is an additional bonus.

+## Lambdas

+Generally we'll use lambdas for both data processing and for serving up information.
+This allows us to scale very low as a hobby project essentially for free, and Lambdas have good integrations with DynamoDB for triggering data processing that we might want to do in the future.